Rabia4111/Netflix-EDA/README.md

 ## 🚀 How to Run

 1. Clone the repository or download it as a ZIP
-2. Open `netflix_eda.ipynb` in Jupyter Notebook
+2. Open `netflix_engagement_eda.ipynb` in Jupyter Notebook
 3. Run all cells to see the analysis and plots
+4. Update dataset .csv directory in 'netflix_engagement_eda.ipynb' as per your PC.

 ## 📌 Project Status

 ✅ EDA complete
-🗂 Ready for further feature engineering, dashboards, or ML modeling
+🗂 Ready for further feature engineering

----

-> Created as part of a portfolio project exploring streaming data trends.